felipecao/location2csv/README.md

 with is setup for Java 8 for a couple of hours, I decided to move on and stick to good old JUnit.

 Hope I've been able to convey basic information about my solution well enough, and hope you like it! :)

+## Acceptance tests

+### Scenario: User provides a valid city
+Given GoEuro API has results for "Berlin"
+When user provides "Berlin" as input
+Then a CSV file is generated
+And this CSV file has 8 entries
+And all of the entries have "Berlin" contained in their names And a message is presented saying the CSV file has been successfully generated

+### Scenario: User provides an input that produces no results
+Given GoEuro API has no results for "Jaboticaba"
+When user provides "Jaboticaba" as input
+Then a message is presented informing that no results were found And no CSV file is generated

+### Scenario: User provides no input
+When user provides no input
+Then a message is presented informing that input is invalid And no CSV file is generated